When, looking on the present face of things,

 I tremble at the sorrow of the time.

-We are busy working to bring William Wordsworth's "When, looking on the present face of things" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring William Wordsworth's "When, looking on the present face of things" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "When, looking on the present face of things" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.